 Site icon I Love to Watch You Play

-Sports Parents – Take Back The Afternoons!
+Sports Parents, Take Back The Afternoons!
+Don’t Just Sit There Watching Practice.

-Sports Parents – Take Back The Afternoons!
+Sports Parents, Take Back The Afternoons!
+Don’t Just Sit There Watching Practice.

 As a fitness trainer and coach, I see many parents standing or sitting near the fields and courts during practices.
 This is hours and hours of time that could be put to better use, especially if parents take that time for their own physical fitness.
 Even on a game or tournament day, players usually have to be at the venue an hour or more before the first game.